 The images are now in the Society database.
 The Research team is currently able to provide copies whilst a programme is being developed which will enable Root Cellar visitors to search the image files, using similar criteria to that used for the burial records.

 NB: for copyright reasons, the photographing of Monumental Inscription Images on Root Cellar computer screens is not allowed.

 The layout and numbering scheme of the cemetery is not straightforward.
 Mike has prepared and alternative scheme and details can be found here.
 A method of cross reference to the burial records is under development by the society.

-Charges are as mentioned above and details can be sent by email.
-If the search results are sent by post then additional packing and postal charges may be due.
+The search results can be sent by email, however if the results are sent by post then additional packing and postal charges will be due.

 Please contact the Society Research Team and follow the guide on the searches page.
 The more data you can provide the better the chance of a positive result.